IBM Cloud Docs

 KMIP for VMware design

 KMIP™ for VMware® provides a key management service compatible with VMware vSAN™ encryption and VMware vSphere® encryption, by using IBM Key Protect or IBM Cloud Hyper Protect Crypto Services to provide root key and data key storage.
-Key Protect and Hyper Protect Crypto Services function as the key management service in this solution.
+Key Protect and Hyper Protect Crypto Services function as the key management services in this solution.

 Storage encryption options